econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 For a concise list of such parameters, see a [stack deployment file] at `deploy-*.yaml`.
 See the template [rules] section for associated dependencies.

-Note that if a rule assertion fails, rather than reporting an assertion error, the [GitSync status dashboard] instead simply halts the update with [GitSync event] type `CHANGESET_CREATION_FAILED` and following event message, misleadingly reporting that no changes are present when in fact the update failure was a result of failed rule assertions:

-> Changeset creation failed.
-The reason was No updates are to be performed..

 ## Setup

 1. [Make Route 53 the DNS service for a domain you own], which will